CarInsurance.com Insights

 • Nationwide offers the cheapest car insurance for a full coverage policy (100/300/100) in West Virginia.

-The numbers above (100/300/100) represent up to $100,000 for medical bills per person, with a $300,000 cap per accident and up to $100,000 to repair other drivers’ cars and property that you damage.
+The numbers above (100/300/100) represent coverage of up to $100,000 per person for medical bills with a $300,000 cap per accident, as well as up to $100,000 for property damage.

-Cheapest state minimum coverage in West Virginia
+Cheapest companies for state minimum coverage in West Virginia

 Minimum coverageMinimum limit